rsprouse/pglex/README.md

 #### Create the deployment group

 1. Navigate to the Identity and Access Management (IAM) service.
+Users and groups are not specific to an AWS region, and the region context will be 'Global'.
 1. Select 'Groups' from IAM sidebar.
 1. Click on the 'Create new group' button.
 1. For group name, use `pglex_deploy`.